Book course button for online asbestos awareness training Find out more button linking to HSEDocs asbestos awareness training course info

 • Rubbing can disturb fibres.

-• When there are two workers, they can help to clean each other.
+• When there are two workers, they can help each other with the cleaning.

 • Peel off disposable overalls.
 When they have been removed, they should be inside out.
-Put them in a suitable asbestos waste bag.
+Please put them in a suitable asbestos waste bag.

 • Bag up reusable overalls for a specialist laundry.

-• Finally, remove your respiratory protective equipment (RPE) in accordance with https://www.hse.gov.uk/pubns/guidance/em6.pdf.
+• Finally, remove your respiratory protective equipment (RPE) under the guidance of HSE.

 • Tape the bag closed.

-So, drilling a hole in a textured coating is easy.
-Oh, and remember to drill the hole slightly larger than needed so cables or pipes don’t damage the sealed hole edges.
+Drilling a hole in a textured coating is easy.
+Remember to drill the hole slightly larger than needed so cables or pipes don’t damage the sealed hole edges.

-As you can see from the above, the procedures for non-licensable asbestos works are incredibly rigorous, and if staff members haven’t been adequately trained in them, they shouldn't be carrying out the work.
+As you can see from the above, the procedures for non-licensable asbestos works are incredibly rigorous.
+If staff members haven’t been adequately trained, they shouldn't be carrying out the work.

-Remember that 5000 people are dying a year.
+Remember that 5000 people are dying every year.

 The message we promote in our asbestos awareness training is: